British government response to the COVID-19 pandemic

 As the governments began lifting the nationwide stay-at-home order, policies and approaches diverged between the four nations.
-The Scottish government uniquely pursued an elimination strategy.
-Across the country, localised lockdowns, social distancing measures, self-isolation laws for those exposed to the virus and rules on face masks were introduced (though certain exemptions were permitted), as well as efforts to expand COVID-19 testing and tracing.
+The Scottish Government's response uniquely pursued an elimination strategy.
+Across the country, localised lockdowns, social distancing measures, self-isolation laws for those exposed to the virus and rules on face masks were introduced (although certain exemptions were permitted), as well as efforts to expand COVID-19 testing and tracing.
 In autumn and winter 2020, further nationwide lockdowns were introduced in response to a surge in COVID-19 cases and the Alpha variant.
 A COVID-19 vaccination programme began in December 2020.
-In mid-2021, the government lifted most restrictions during the third wave driven by the Delta variant, until the "winter plan" reintroduced some rules in response to the Omicron variant in December that year.
+In mid-2021 the government lifted most restrictions during the third wave driven by the Delta variant, until the "winter plan" reintroduced some rules in response to the Omicron variant in December that year.
 Remaining restrictions were lifted in England from 24 February 2022 under a "living with COVID" plan announced by the government on that date.
 Economic support was provided to struggling businesses and to furlough employees to mitigate the severe economic impact.
 It also forwent the procurement process in contracts in response to shortages of PPE and medical equipment, major issues in the early months of the outbreak, and for developing a contact tracing app.

 The UK government's response to the pandemic, in particular the timeliness of public health measures being introduced and lifted, has faced criticism from academic medical sources, media outlets, relatives of COVID-19 patients and various political figures.
-This criticism continued amid the Partygate scandal, as multiple government officials were revealed to have breached COVID-19 social distancing restrictions during lockdowns, including Johnson and the Chancellor of the Exchequer Rishi Sunak.
+This criticism continued amid the Partygate scandal, as multiple government officials were revealed to have breached COVID-19 social distancing restrictions during lockdowns, including Johnson and the Chancellor of the Exchequer, Rishi Sunak.
 A public inquiry into the response was established in June 2022.

 Prior pandemic response plans

 The UK Influenza Pandemic Preparedness Strategy was published in 2011 and updated in 2014, alongside a review of the available medical and social countermeasures.
 Pandemic flu guidance was published in 2013 and updated in 2017, covering guidance for local planners, business sectors, and an ethical framework for the government response.
 The guidance stated:

 There are important differences between 'ordinary' seasonal flu and pandemic flu.
 These differences explain why we regard pandemic flu as such a serious threat.
 Pandemic influenza is one of the most severe natural challenges likely to affect the UK.

 In 2016, the government carried out Exercise Cygnus, a three-day simulation of a widespread flu outbreak.
 A report compiled the following year by Public Health England (but not made public) found deficiencies in emergency plans, lack of central oversight and difficulty managing capacity in care homes.
-In June 2020, the Permanent secretary at the Treasury Tom Scholar and the Cabinet Office Permanent Secretary Alex Chisholm told the Public Accounts Committee that the civil service did not subsequently create a plan for dealing with the pandemic's effects on the economy.
+In June 2020, the Permanent Secretary at the Treasury, Tom Scholar, and the Cabinet Office Permanent Secretary, Alex Chisholm, told the Public Accounts Committee that the civil service did not subsequently create a plan for dealing with the pandemic's effects on the economy.